When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Methodology

-We evaluate whether the patched token behaves as intended by measuring its tendency to appear in free-form generations.
+We measure whether the patched token appears in free-form generations.
 Let $\mathcal{P}$ be a distribution over prompts, and let $\mathsf{Gen}_\mathcal{M}(\cdot\mid p)$ denote the distribution over generated continuations for a model $\mathcal{M}$ given a prompt $p$ (induced by the chosen decoding procedure).
-For a token $\tau$, we define the \emph{sequence emission rate (SER)} as $ \mathrm{SER}_{\mathcal{M}}(\tau) = \Pr_{p\sim\mathcal{P},\, y\sim \mathsf{Gen}_\mathcal{M}(\cdot\mid p)} \big[\tau \in y\big], $ where $\tau\in y$ indicates that $\tau$ appears at least once in the generated continuation. \emph{Ideally, high SER indicates that the token prevails in generation (activation), while low SER indicates that it remains effectively inert.} In the backdoor literature, this type of trigger-emission statistic is often reported as an \emph{attack success rate} (ASR) \citep{gu2017badnets,liu2018trojan}.
-Since the semantic decoding of the breaker token (i.e., its surface string) is structurally arbitrary and defined solely by the attacker's tokenizer map, \textbf{a high SER serves as a sufficient proxy for all threat scenarios}.
-Since we measure the same emission quantity on both base (to see whether the attack is successful) and donor (to see whether the donor is stealthy) models, we use the neutral term \emph{sequence emission rate}.
+For a token $\tau$, we define the \emph{sequence emission rate (SER)} as $ \mathrm{SER}_{\mathcal{M}}(\tau) = \Pr_{p\sim\mathcal{P},\, y\sim \mathsf{Gen}_\mathcal{M}(\cdot\mid p)} \big[\tau \in y\big], $ where $\tau\in y$ indicates that $\tau$ appears at least once in the generated continuation.
+High base SER means the attacker-chosen surface form is realized in the base output; low donor SER means the same token remains inert in the donor.
+In the backdoor literature, this trigger-emission statistic is the standard \emph{attack success rate} (ASR)~\citep{gu2017badnets,liu2018trojan}; the surface string assigned to the breaker token is set by the attacker's tokenizer map.
+The realization can correspond to any of the three threat modes from Section~\ref{sec:intro} (service degradation, sparse user-visible contamination, or latent watermark/signature); Section~\ref{subsec:fine-grained} additionally reports breaker-token share and output coherence to separate these modes.
+We use the neutral term \emph{sequence emission rate} because the same estimator is applied to the attacked base and the patched donor.

 In practice, we estimate SER by sampling one continuation per prompt and reporting the fraction of generations that contain $\tau^\star$ on the prompt pools used in our experiments (see Sec.~\ref{subsec:exp-settings}).
 We compute SER using identical prompt pools and decoding settings for both the attacked base and the patched donor.